Cape May Gun and Weapons Crimes Lawyer

 However, there may be exceptions to New Jersey’s gun and weapons laws that may apply to you.
 If you are facing weapons charges for possessing a prohibited or unlicensed weapon in New Jersey, our experienced criminal defense lawyers work strategically to reduce or eliminate the charges you face.
 For instance, in extraordinary cases, NJSA 2C:43-6.2 may provide a pathway to a reduced sentence in the form of probation.

-Our Attorneys’ Gun and Weapons Charges Experience in Cape May
+Call Our Cape May Attorney for Gun and Weapons Charges

 With more than 45 years of combined experience, you can rely on the criminal defense attorneys of the Law Offices of John J. Zarych.
-To schedule a free consultation at our Cape May, Wildwood, Atlantic City, or Northfield law offices call (609) 616-4956 or contact us online today.
+To schedule a free consultation with our Cape May criminal defense lawyer at our Cape May law offices call (609) 616-4956 or contact us online today.